 As a member of the CLA you will be entitled to attend all our events each year (with the exception of the Burrell Lecture) for free.
 As well as receiving regular updates regarding our events, you will also receive any other Competition and IP-related updates (including various discount offers and details of events by third parties) which we feel will be of interest to you.
 You will also have exclusive access to our website, which will enable you to download associated papers relating to all our meetings, which will include brief meeting summaries, prepared by a member of the CLA Committee.

-Please click here for information about the CLA's participation in the Bar Council's 2014 International Legal and Professional Development Grant Programme - please note that application dates are presently provisional.
+Please click here for information about the CLA's participation in the Bar Council's 2014 International Legal and Professional Development Grant Programme.

 Please click here for details of the Practical Law complimentary offer to CLA members for the multi-jurisdictional guides to Competition and Cartel Leniency and IP in Business Transactions.